 At the top of the post is another recap video.
 I hope you enjoy it and are inspired to make a trip out here to see it for yourself!
 You can follow these links to see more from Death Valley and Joshua Tree, as well as a summary of the whole trip.

-Yosemite National Park became the 3rd National Park on October 1, 1890, and is located in California's Sierra Nevada.
+Yosemite National Park became the 3rd National Park on October 1, 1890, and is located in California's “Range of Light”, the Sierra Nevadas.

 All pictures by Karl Magnuson